Our Location – Alagnak River

 As well as our prime tidewater location on the Alagnak River, our central location in the Bristol Bay watershed opens up many possibilities for fly outs, most within 45 minutes flight time of the lodge.

 Why is Tidewater Important?

 For freshwater salmon fishing, there is a simple rule…the closer you are to the ocean, the fresher the fish, and the better the fishing.
-Pacific salmon stop feeding when they enter fresh water, and face a journey upriver that will gradually deplete their energy reserves.
+Pacific salmon stop feeding when they enter fresh water.
+They face a journey upriver that will gradually deplete their energy reserves.
 As they work their way upriver, their bodies start to deteriorate as they prepare for spawning.
 Many visitors travel to Alaska each year searching for the experience of fishing salmon renowned for their strength and spectacular leaps.
 If this is what you are looking for in your Alaska fishing adventure, then make sure you are fishing in tidewater!

 Why is the Alagnak River so special?